Let’s break down two popular social media ad types to determine which one might be right for your brand and goals.

 As HubSpot explains, if you just want more eyes on a certain webpage, then promoted tweets might be a great option for you.
 For this option, they add, you pay a flat monthly fee for as long as you’re promoting a tweet.

 All business accounts on the platforms with this feature should have access to a “boost post” or “promote” button next to the “publish” button or once their post is live.
-Keep in mind that the platform may take time to review your post first, so be careful with time-sensitive content.

 When and why should you create paid social ads?